Autism – Can Glutathione and Vitamin C make a difference?

 Adams JB, Garver CR et al. A clinical trial of glutathione supplementation in autism spectrum disorders.
 Med Sci Monit.
 2011; 17, 12: 677-682.

-Angkustsiri K, Akins S & Hansen RL.
+Angkustsiri K, Akins S and Hansen RL.
 Complementary and Alternative Medicine in Autism: An Evidence-Based Approach to Negotiating Safe and Efficacious Interventions with Families.
 Neurotherapeutics.
 2010; 7, 3.

 Barker GS, Durieus AM et al. Cortical and subcortical glutathione levels in adults with autism spectrum disorder.
 Autism Res.
 2016; 9, 4:429-35.